River (Miley Cyrus song): Composition

-"River" is a dance-pop and synth-pop song with elements of synthwave, post-disco and acid pop, described by Cyrus as a "dancefloor banger".
-The song features a Roland 303 acid line, pulsating synths, and guitars.
+"River" is a dance-pop and synth-pop song with elements of new wave, synthwave, post-disco and acid pop, described by Cyrus as a "dancefloor banger".
+The song features a Roland TB-303 acid line, pulsating synths, and guitars.
 Clash's Emily Swingle found it to be reminiscent of Cyrus's 2010 album Can't Be Tamed.
 Andrew Sacher of BrooklynVegan called the track a "retro synthpop banger," adding it would fit on her 2020 album Plastic Hearts.
 George Griffiths of the Official Charts Company described it as a "new wave-esque" tune, consisting of "wonky" instrumental inspired by 1980s synth-pop and electronic music.
 Chris Willman of Variety noted the song for the inclusion of "retro synth sounds" and further found inspiration from the style of Giorgio Moroder.
 Uproxx's Alex Gonzalez wrote that it follows the "dance-ready theme established by 'Flowers'".
 Nick Levine of NME felt that it "feels like a relative of her Stevie Nicks-inspired hit 'Midnight Sky'."
 Alexis Petridis of The Guardian called it an EDM anthem with "an undeniable dancefloor rush," despite its "tendency to flicker between squelchy video game sounds and out of kilter hip hop breaks."
 Mary Siroky of Consequence called it "the album's disco-inspired centerpiece", likening it to the 2020 albums Future Nostalgia by Dua Lipa and Chromatica by Lady Gaga.

 Helen Brown of The Independent described the song as a "straightforward romancer about a paramour who's restored her faith after the love drought."
 Rolling Stone's Brittany Spanos felt that it is "buzzing with the hope of new love and the end of sexual and romantic droughts."

-"River" is written in the key of F major with a moderately fast tempo of 130 beats per minute.
-The song follows a chord progression of Bb - C - Bbmaj7/D - Cm7(add4) - Bb - C - Bbmaj7/D - Dm with 8 intro bars before the singer starts with "I got a new dress just to meet you downtown.
-Can you walk me through the park, just to show it off.
-I can pull my hair back in the tight way that you like..." lyrics.